 How to Plant a Tree

 Abdón puts a large drawing on the wall to explain the project.
 Because of the fierce wind the people need to protect their vegetable garden with a wall or fence, which is also needed for these trees.
-Besides the wind the wall will keep out hungry sheep.
+Besides protection from the wind, the wall will keep out hungry sheep.
 The holes need to be of a certain depth and those who have made these preparations (which were instructions given during a prior meeting) will today receive their trees.

 Abdón’s plans need some adaptations.
 The women are incredibly insecure about how to go about planting these trees and Abdón is busy answering their questions until three o’clock.
 Together they make a schedule whereby Abdón will visit each household to plant one tree as an example.
 He has three hours of daylight left to visit thirteen houses that lie scattered in the surrounding countryside.

-The women organization of Kolga Koya hasn’t existed for very long and the women aren’t used yet to getting these kinds of responsibility.
-“The men did these kind of things and they didn’t listen to women,” Abdón tells me later.
+The women organization of Koya hasn’t existed for very long and the women aren’t used yet to getting these kinds of responsibility.
+“The men did these kinds of things and they didn’t listen to women,” Abdón tells me later.
 “This means that many of the women don’t dare to dig those holes and want me to come and check if they chose the right spot.”

 One of the families we visit is Doña Elsa’s.
 They already built a fence and on our arrival the men are ready to dig the holes.
 Initially it’s nice to see how the men like to contribute, but then I notice how little by little they are taking over.
 Women are slowly moving to the back, busy mixing the (natural) fertilizer and removing rocks while Abdón is instructing the men on how to plant those trees.